 A key to regrouping the past and sensing the future is to see the big picture of life—that you are a soul learning, growing and becoming a master on your journey.

 Enter your contact information in the box on the side of this page to be notified of upcoming events and articles related to goals, inner guidance, life purpose and more.

 Inner Goals and Desires

-Once regrouped from 2019, you are ready to set 2020 goals.
+Once regrouped from 2019 (or a future year), you are ready to set New Year goals.
 Note, though, that goal-setting can take place anytime.
 By pivoting from your true self, and not the intellect or any societal obligations and pressures, you will have lasting motivation and can avoid being thrown off by the outside world.